Fergie1987/Learning-JavaScript-DesktopApplication/README.md

 Global electron Installation: npm install -g electron-prebuilt

-Note: For global Linux installations, ensure the user has permission to update the node_modules folder, example command: sudo chown -R $USER "directory"
+Note: For global Linux installations, ensure the user has permission to update the node_modules folder, example command: sudo chown -R $USER "location_of_directory"

 Open a command prompt window and start the server: node app.js